An Ultimate Guide to All Beaches in Malta

 In the high season, it is served with all the necessary beach facilities and on higher decked levels sunbeds are available as well as restaurants and bars.

-For some reason, this beach gives me a slight boho feel, yet I mostly visit out of season and stay until the sunset.
+For some reason, this beach gives me a slight boho feel.
+I mostly used to visit out of season and stayed until sunset.
 I could not recommend it enough – it is definitely a must-visit!

 Are you Digital Nomad or Long Term Traveller looking for the best Travel Insurance?
 Or are you just someone that is looking for flexible and reliable insurance that can be purchased and cancelled at any time?